 And let’s not forget that around 5% of the population is colourblind and can’t even stretch to three.

 Colour’s been creeping around my mind since I first heard about the “Capture the Colour” competition led by Travel Supermarket.
 They’re asking bloggers to post photos from their travels along the themes of red, white, yellow, green and blue.
 They, in their own way, wanted to know more about colour and hence this blog post was born.
+(Sorry, but this competition has now closed.
+I’ve kept the colour themed photos in though.)

 For those who just came here for the photos, though, let me walk you through the ones I’ve chosen.
 (And don’t worry.
 The words electromagnetic spectrum will not darken this blog post again.)